Predictions, skepticism, victims, trends

 chlorofluorocarbons (CFCs) and other greenhouse gases is expected to

-increase by 30% during the next 50 years.
+increase as much as 30% during the next 50 years.

 |The ozone layer that protects humans and other living things from